HosseinProgram/Scrape-History/README.md

 "StepTime": 600
 }

-Symbols is list of desierd symbols , startdate is fisrt desiered date enddate is last desiered date from is start time of day to is end time of day steptime is steps of scraping board
+Symbols is list of desierd symbols ; startdate is fisrt desiered date;
+enddate is last desiered date;
+from is start time of day;
+to is end time of day;
+steptime is steps of scraping board

 Project.py is source of that and Execuatable/project.exe is executable version